//

 Prospective Students Net Price Calculator

-As a prospective student, you can estimate how much you can reduce your cost of attending Mitchell College by using our Net Price Calculators to estimate your eligibility for merit aid and scholarships.
+As a prospective student, you can estimate how much you can reduce your cost of attending Mitchell College by using our Net Price Calculator to estimate your eligibility for merit aid and scholarships.

 • The resulting information is based on the accuracy and completeness of the data that you provide, and is intended to provide only a general guide to your eligibility for financial aid.

-• This tool provides a good estimate; however, Mitchell College Financial Aid will make the final determination on your award after reviewing all required documentation.
+• This tool provides an estimate; however, Mitchell College Financial Aid will make the final determination on your award after reviewing all required documentation and the new 2024-2025 Department of Education Student Aid Index (SAI).

-This is not an application for financial aid.
-To apply for financial aid, please click here.
+The Net Price Calculator is not an application for financial aid.
+To complete your Free Application for Federal Student Aid (FAFSA), please click here.

 Other Resources